Aeroflex

 Aeroflex Inc. was an American company which produced test equipment, RF and microwave integrated circuits, components and systems used for wireless communications.
 Its headquarters were located in Plainview, New York.
 In May 2014, Aeroflex was acquired by the UK aerospace company Cobham for $1.46 billion.

 Overview

-Aeroflex consisted of Aeroflex Microelectronic Solutions (AMS), a fabless manufacturer of rad-hard and high reliability semiconductor devices, and Aeroflex Test Solutions (ATS), which produced electronic test equipment.
+Aeroflex consisted of Aeroflex Microelectronic Solutions (AMS), a fabless manufacturer of radiation hardening (rad-hard) and high reliability semiconductor devices, and Aeroflex Test Solutions (ATS), which produced electronic test equipment.

 History

 In 2002, Aeroflex acquired IFR Systems Inc, a test equipment manufacturer from Wichita, Kansas, originally founded in 1937.
 In 1998, IFR previously acquired Marconi Instruments, a British test equipment manufacturer.

 In 2007, Aeroflex was taken private by a group of private equity firms including Veritas Capital, Golden Gate Capital, GS Direct.

 In 2008, Aeroflex acquired Gaisler Research, a designer of rad-hard IP for space applications, including the open source LEON processor.

 In 2009, Aeroflex acquired VI Technology, a test automation company.

 In 2010, Aeroflex acquired Willtek, a test equipment manufacturer from San Diego, California.
 Willtek was split from another company which previously acquired Wavetek.

 In 2010, Aeroflex acquired Radiation Assured Devices of Colorado Springs, Colorado and changes its name to Aeroflex RAD.